JordanShore/JordanShore/README.md

 - @JordanShore
+- UC Davis; B.S. in Neurobiology, Physiology, and Behavior.
+Minor in Spanish.
-- I am a 4th year undergraduate laboratory assistant in the Cortopassi Laboratory at UC Davis.
+- I am a laboratory assistant in the Cortopassi Laboratory at UC Davis.
 - I code and test python protocols for the Opentrons OT-2 Robot.
 - How to reach me: jsshore@ucdavis.edu